budgefeeney/amixtureofmusings/posts/2016-01-24-getting-started-with-haskell.md

 Once installed, launch the notebook server by typing `ipython notebook`.
 Despite the name, you will see you will have the option of creating either Python or Haskell notebooks.

-For OS X users you can use [Homebrew to install Python, Pip to install ipython](https://joernhees.de/blog/2014/02/25/scientific-python-on-mac-os-x-10-9-with-homebrew/), and then cabal to install IHaskell as shown above.
+For OS X users you can use [Homebrew to install Python, then Pip to install ipython](https://joernhees.de/blog/2014/02/25/scientific-python-on-mac-os-x-10-9-with-homebrew/), and finally cabal to install IHaskell as shown above.
 Should you try to install Python and IPython using MacPorts, you immediately encounter the usual MacPorts / system library linking issues.
 The easiest, though spectacularly wasteful, solution to this is to install [Kronos Haskell](http://www.kronosnotebook.com/haskell) which is a 2GB app bundle with its own copies of Python, Jupyter, GHC, Cabal and the usual Haskell libraries.

 For windows users, the Kronos option is by far and away the simplest approach.